Part ofClaude Comparison: Which AI Should You Actually Use?

 Pricing: DeepSeek's order-of-magnitude edge

 On price, the Claude vs DeepSeek gap is a chasm, and it's real.
 DeepSeek's hosted API starts at $0.14 input and $0.28 output per million tokens for V4 Flash, per DeepSeek's official pricing.
-Claude Opus 4.8 runs $5/$25 and Claude Sonnet 5 runs $2/$10 during its introductory window, per Anthropic's published rates.
+Claude Opus 5 and Opus 4.8 both run $5/$25, and Claude Sonnet 5 runs $2/$10 during its introductory window, per Anthropic's published rates.
 That makes DeepSeek roughly 90% cheaper than Claude's mid-tier and well over an order of magnitude cheaper than Opus.

 | Tier | Claude (Anthropic) | DeepSeek |